malacalypse/h9-remote/README.md

 # Compatibility and Credit

 H9 Remote is compatible with Ableton Live 9 and 10.
 No guarantees are made of compatiblity with any other version, although it might work.
-It has only been tested on Mac, and no guarantee of compatiblity with Windows is offered nor is planned to be.
+It has only been tested on Mac, and **no guarantee of compatibility with Windows is offered nor is planned to be**.

 A basic understanding of MIDI, channels, CC numbers, and device configuration/operation is assumed.
 This is not a tutorial.